C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 and may lead to a dystonia of *PKA* [gene regulation][wiki:gene-regulation] in the *Hippocampus*, *cerebellum* and *basal ganglia*.
 [Specifically affected][cannabinoid-pathway] are: PRKAR1A, PRKAR1B, PRKAR2A, PRKAR2B, PRKACA, PRKACB and PRKACG.

 ### THC, the dopamine system, and the dopamine hypthesis.
-As mentioned before long term cannabis use favors development of psychotic disorders such as schizophrenia
+As mentioned before, long term cannabis use favors development of psychotic disorders such as schizophrenia because the mesolimbic system can be directly stimulated by drugs.
+This leads to a chronic imbalance of dopamine levels between the mesolimbic system and prefrontal cortex whic

 > *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens

-as the mesolimbic system can be directly stimulated by drugs.
 > Increases in mesolimbic dopamine transmission are observed when animals are treated with all known drugs of abuse, including cannabis

 The fact that a lot of schizophrenic patients common